karendi/BucketListApi/README.md

 (Install Python 3.6.0, if you don't have it already) To work with the api locally, you can get Postman client installed.

+1. Make a virtual environment , preferably using virtualenv wrapper,by running mkvirtualenv [Name-of your environment]
-1. On your terminal run git clone [--url link of the repo--]
+2. On your terminal run git clone [--url link of the repo--]
-2. Run pip install -r requirements.txt to get all the requirements for the project for your virtual environment.
+3. Run pip install -r requirements.txt to get all the requirements for the project for your virtual environment.
-3. Run database migrations, by running the following commands:
+4. Run database migrations, by running the following commands:

-           1. python server.py db init
+           1.python migrate.py db init
-           2.python server.py db migrate
+           2.python migrate.py db migrate
-           3.python server.py db upgrade
+           3.python migrate.py db upgrade

+5. Set the environment variable JWT_SECRET_KEY in your .env file but if you are using virtualenv wrapper have it in your
+$VIRTUAL_ENV/bin/postactivate
-4. Run python run_flask.py to get your flask server up and use the endpoints stated above
+6. Run python run_flask.py to get your flask server up and use the endpoints stated above.
+7.You can run tests using the following command : nosetests -v --cover-package=app  --with-coverage tests/* --cover-html